FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

-An online version is available through the IngramSPark website and will allow you to provide the necessary information, which is carried to in the appropriate resale certificate forms.
+An online version is available through the IngramSpark website and will allow you to provide the necessary information, which is carried over to the appropriate resale certificate forms.
 If the Reseller Affidavit is not properly completed or if it is not submitted to IngramSpark, then only those states where you have provided a valid resale certificate will be exempt from sales tax.

 Q: What if I am claiming an exemption based on my entity status (governmental, educational, charitable, or nonprofit organization)?

 A: If you are claiming an exemption based on being an exempt entity, you will need to provide IngramSpark with the documentation issued to you by the state(s) documenting your exemption.
 Most states require an exempt organization to register in the state before an organization can claim a sales tax exemption.

 Documentation required for sales tax exemption based on entity status varies by state.
 If you are an exempt entity, IngramSpark will review your submitted documentation and notify you if it is not accepted for tax exemption.